Lyra McKee: Memorial

-Media
+Television

-McKee, and her friends' attempt to get a conviction after her death, are the subject of a documentary film, The Real Derry Girls, made by Peter Taylor for the BBC.
+McKee, and her friends' efforts to secure a conviction after her death, are the subject of The Real Derry Girls, a documentary by Peter Taylor for the BBC.

-The film Lyra, by Alison Millar, who was a mentor and friend to McKee, was screened in UK and Irish cinemas in November 2022.
-It was broadcast on Channel 4 in April 2023.
+In November 2022, the film Lyra, directed by Alison Millar, a mentor and friend to McKee, was screened in UK and Irish cinemas, and broadcast on Channel 4 in April 2023.
 It received the Tim Hetherington award at the Sheffield Documentary Festival and the audience award at the Cork Film Festival.

+In August 2026, The Murder Detective, a midweek three-part true crime Channel 4 TV documentary, by James W Newton, follows the Welsh-born man in charge of the Lyra McKee case, and head of major investigations for Police Service of Northern Ireland, Jason Murphy's seven-year investigation of the CCTV footage of the murder scene, and footage for a documentary for MTV about Saoradh, featuring Reggie Yates.

 Songs

-The band The Young'uns dedicated a song to Lyra McKee entitled "Lyra".
+The band The Young'uns paid tribute to McKee in a song on their 2023 album Tiny Notes.

-The Irish singer Christy Moore included a song titled "Lyra McKee" on his 2024 album A Terrible Beauty.
-This song was written by Dublin born songwriter James Cramer.
+Irish singer Christy Moore included a song titled "Lyra McKee" on his 2024 album A Terrible Beauty; it was written by Dublin-born songwriter James Cramer.